 Alisa N. Carr is a Partner with Leech Tishman and a member of the Litigation Practice Group, where she leads the ADA Title III Defense Group and co-leads the Real Estate Litigation Group.
-She is also a member of the Real Estate Practice Group, where she co-leads the Assessments and Appeals Group and the Permitting and Zoning Group.
+She is also a member of the Real Estate Practice Group, where she co-leads the Assessments and Appeals Group.
 Alisa is based in the Pittsburgh office.

 Alisa is both an experienced litigator and a real estate transaction lawyer with a track record of successful results for clients.
 Alisa focuses her practice on litigation, arbitration and mediation before federal and state courts and administrative and regulatory agencies with an emphasis on real estate, ADA Title III and FHA defense, land use and, representation of commercial and residential landlords.